A guest blog by Helen White.

 The Lucidity Network book club is one of the elements of the Lucidity Network.

 The Lucidity Network is a community of generous people who help each other get the important work done.
-Facilitated via a Facebook Community with group coaching, mastermind groups and online training content which includes training materials on mindset, failure, and mindfulness.
 The Lucidity Network helps you to tackle the complexities of working life that didn’t come with the leadership handbook.
-The Lucidity Network is open a few times a year.
-To be the first to know when the Network is open for new members and get special early bird offers sign up to Lucidity Insights or join the free Lucidity Facebook Community.
+Here’s more information and how to join us.